From graph to Riesz continuity: Introduction

-\upskip The main case of this theorem is the case of families consisting of operators which are neither essentially positive nor essentially negative.
-In this case a similar trivialization theorem was recently proved under much weaker continuity assumptions by Ivanov \cite{I2}.
-See \cite{I2}, Theorems 4.6 and 4.7.
-When combined with Lemma 5.1 from his paper \cite{I3}, his trivialization theorem implies Theorem \ref{Thm:RKsa} for families consisting of operators which are neither essentially positive nor essentially negative.
+The main case of Theorem \ref{Thm:Beusa} is the case of families consisting of operators which are neither essentially positive nor essentially negative.
+In this case, a similar trivialization theorem was nearly simultaneously proved by different methods and under much weaker continuity assumptions by Ivanov.
+See \cite{I2}, Theorems 4.5--4.7.
+It can be easily shown that his Theorems 4.6--4.7 imply Theorem \ref{Thm:Beusa} for families consisting of operators which are neither essentially positive nor essentially negative.
+Ivanov mentioned in the introduction to the first version of \cite{I2} that there is a notion of a polarization of a Hilbert bundle standing behind some proofs in \cite{I2}.
+This led the author to introducing her version of a polarization of a Hilbert bundle and proving an analogue of Ivanov's trivialization theorems 4.6--4.7 in terms of polarizations (Theorem \ref{Thm:Gr}).
+Later, Ivanov wrote down the details of his notion of a polarization in the appendix to the current version of \cite{I2} and rephrased the proofs of his Theorems 4.5--4.7 in terms of polarizations.
+See \cite{I2}, Theorems A.2--A.4.